 After, check into your hotel and enjoy the rest of the day at leisure, with dinner on your own in one of this city's numerous celebrated restaurants.

 A leisurely day in Copenhagen on your own

-You have today to uncover the delights of Copenhagen on your own.
+You have today to uncover the delights of Copenhagen at your leisure.
+Your Concierge can arrange an optional full-day tour of North Zealand’s historic castles, which includes a traditional Danish lunch.
 If you opt to explore on your own, don't miss a stroll down the city’s famed Strøget, one of the longest pedestrian streets in the world, or rent a bicycle and join the many locals who use two wheels to get around.
-Later, celebrate your Baltic journey with your fellow expeditioners at a Farewell Drink and Dinner.
+Later, celebrate your Baltic journey with your fellow travelers at a Farewell Drink and Dinner.

 Fly home from Copenhagen, or spend more time here with a post-trip extension

 After breakfast you’ll transfer to the airport for your return flight home.
-Or, if you’re joining the post-trip extension right here in Copenhagen, you’ll stay on for three more nights!
+Or, if you’re joining the post-trip extension right here in Copenhagen, you’ll stay on for two more nights!

 Important Note: Day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.